aguo795-ime/making-journal/journal-pages/week-02.md

 ### Reflection

 Through these activities, I developed a better understanding of how programming can be used as a design tool rather than only a technical skill.
 I explored how shape placement, colour contrast, and interaction can influence visual communication.
 Compared with static drawings, interactive sketches allow users to participate in the visual experience.
-This process helped me see how p5.js can be used to create responsive and flexible visual compositions.Through this process, I began to see code not only as a way to construct visuals, but as a framework for structuring relationships between data, interaction, and perception.
+This process helped me see how p5.js can be used to create responsive and flexible visual compositions.
+Through this process, I began to see code not only as a way to construct visuals, but as a framework for structuring relationships between data, interaction, and perception.

 ### AI Tools